jinaga/BlogMaui/script/README.md

 The issuer ID looks like a GUID.
 The key ID is a 10-character string with numbers and letters.
 Store the .p8 file in the `keys` directory.
-Set environment variables for the Issuer ID and Key ID:
+Set environment variables for the Issuer ID and Key ID in a file named `.env` in the `keys` directory:

 ```bash
 export APPLE_ISSUER_ID="XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"
 export APPLE_KEY_ID="XXXXXXXXXX"
 ```

-If you write these export statements to a file in the `keys` folder named `.env`, you can load them into your environment by running:
+You can load them into your environment by running:

 ```bash
 source keys/.env